Skip to main content

 1. Add Raysurfer to one high-frequency workflow first.

-2. Track which snippets are repeatedly reused with positive votes.
+2. Track which snippets are repeatedly reused with positive scores.

 3. Expand to additional workflows once retrieval quality is stable.